Free and Interacting Fermionic Conformal Field Theories on the Fuzzy Sphere: Edge CFT Character and Entanglement Spectrum Degeneracy Count

 Here $y=e^{2\pi iz}$ and $z$ is the fugacity that couples to the $\rU(1)$.
 Its chiral central charge is $c_-=1$.
 By state-operator correspondence, the coefficient in front of $y^Qq^{m-c_-/24}$ is the degeneracy in the entanglement spectrum with angular momentum $m$ in $z$-direction (compared with the ground state) and electric charge $Q$.
 The factorisation shows that the chiral edge modes in different charge sector have the same degeneracy but have the momentum $m$ shifted.

-\paragraph{$f$-wave chiral topological superconductor (TSC)} is described by $\SO(3)_1$.
+\paragraph{Majorana quantum Hall (MQH) with $\nu_K=3$} is described by $\SO(3)_1$.
 The 2D chiral CFT on its edge is three free chiral Majorana fermions.
 They form a vector under a $\SO(3)$ global symmetry on the edge, of which a $\rU(1)$ subgroup is manifest on the fuzzy sphere.
 Its character is